-Anyone who wishes to be considered for admission to OLOL College is encouraged to apply.
-OLOL College will consider for admission the total high school record: rigor of courses completed, grades, test scores, educational objectives, school leadership, and experiences in and out of the classroom.
+Anyone who wishes to be considered for admission to Franciscan Missionaries of Our Lady University is encouraged to apply.
+Franciscan University will consider for admission the total high school record: rigor of courses completed, grades, test scores, educational objectives, school leadership, and experiences in and out of the classroom.
 Admission is based on a review of the high school record and official standardized test scores.
-The minimum requirements for consideration are a 2.5 high school grade point average or a GED score of 500, an ACT composite score of 20 or SAT composite score of 950.
-A student entering Our Lady of the Lake College as a freshman must have completed the basic TOPS Core Curriculum with a minimum 2.5 GPA computed on core courses only.
+The minimum requirements for consideration are a 2.5 high school grade point average or a GED score of 500 or a minimum score of 60 on the HISET and an ACT composite score of 20 or SAT composite score of 950.
+A student entering Franciscan Missionaries of Our Lady University as a freshman must have completed the basic TOPS Core Curriculum with a minimum 2.5 GPA computed on core courses only.

 TABLE OF HIGH SCHOOL UNITS REQUIRED FOR ADMISSION

 Category 1 ENGLISH COMPOSITION AND LITERATURE (4 units)

 Category 3 SCIENCE (4 units)

 An applicant who otherwise qualifies for admission, but has an ACT composite score below 20, will be evaluated on a case-by-case basis by the Admissions Office and may be admitted provisionally.
 Students admitted provisionally may register for no more than thirteen (13) credit hours [of which one must be Academic Seminar ACSM 1110] in their first regular semester; or no more than seven (7) credit hours [of which one must be Academic Seminar ACSM 1110] in their first summer semester.
 Academic Seminar and developmental courses may count as part or all of these hours.

 Home Schooled and Unaccredited or Unapproved High Schools